If you are keeping guppies for the first time, you might notice that male guppy some-time act very strange.

 So you guppies are mating and breeding, doing their business.
 How long it actually takes to have guppy fry?

 Well, female guppies give birth to multiple guppy fry once a month.
 Each fertile female guppy will usually drop 20 to 60 fry every 25-35 days.
-So, in just few months, you can end up with a ton of guppies.
+So, in just a few months, you can end up with a ton of guppies.

 However not all guppy fry will survive.
 Most of them will get eaten by adult guppies.